Barclays Center bombshell: arena lost $5-6M in FY 2015, revenues behind estimates (updated & corrected from $9M)

 Still, it has a long way to rise.
 Remember, in 2009, potential bond buyers were told (see document at right) that net operating income was expected to reach $81 million by 2015.

 Now NOI is $38 million, down $8 million from FY 2014, with the $46 million that year still below expectations.
-Ultimately that year the arena made a slight profit, nearly $1 million, after financing expenses were subtracted.
+Ultimately that year the arena made a small profit, nearly $4

 Looking more closely